lashifrin/ejabberd-modules/jorge/trunk/mod_logdb/readme.txt

 -----------------------

 *NOTE* - Jorge is compatible only with the distributed mod_logdb.
 Please follow instruction below carefully.
-Jorge try to always be up-to-date with the latest mod_logdb but there still can be some delays.

 Instalation instruction:

-1) Grab ejabberd SVN revision 861
+1) Grab ejabberd from SVN (Tested with Revision: 1868, but probably will work with any newer) or ejabberd 2.x
+2) Patch mysql erlang driver with userflags patch
-2) Patch sources of ejabberd using "patch" tool
+3) Patch sources of ejabberd using "patch" tool
    (f.e: patch -p0 < patch-src-mod_logdb_svn)
-2) Setup mysql5 database (dbname, username, etc...).
+4) Setup mysql5 database (dbname, username, etc...).
    Db schema will be automaticaly setup during mod_logdb startup.
-3) Edit config of your ejabberd server by adding following lines into modules section:
+5) Edit config of your ejabberd server by adding following lines into modules section:
-4) If you are using mysql5 backend with procedural language *you must patch* mysql driver with provided patch: userflags.diff, and add user priviledges for creating views (CREATE VIEW)
+6) If you are using mysql5 backend with procedural language *you must patch* mysql driver with provided patch: userflags.diff, and add user priviledges for creating views (CREATE VIEW)

 {modules, [
   ...